The Great British Bake Off series 13: Specials

 Two specials were commissioned for the festive season:

 The Great Christmas Bake Off

-The Great Christmas Bake Off featured Channel 4 legends Miquita Oliver, Terry Christian, Tony Robinson, Gaby Roslin and Claire Sweeney.
+The Great Christmas Bake Off featured five Channel 4 legends in commemoration of the channel's 40th anniversary: Miquita Oliver, Terry Christian, Tony Robinson, Gaby Roslin and Claire Sweeney.

 The signature challenge was for the bakers to bake eight individual cakes shaped like baubles, which had to include a filling or an icing, in two hours.
 The technical challenge, set by Paul, asked the bakers to make a tear and share, with Camembert, in the shape of a Christmas tree, with rough-puff pastry, in one hour and forty-five minutes.
 The showstopper challenge tasked the bakers to make an edible wreath, made of choux pastry and/or meringue, which had to have a festive filling in three hours.